pml-lang/pml-companion/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of the bug.

 **Reproducing**
-The simplest possible sample code and/or steps to reproduce the bug.
+The simplest possible code example and/or steps to reproduce the bug.

 **Expected vs actual behavior**
 What result did you expect?